JiangHIT/gitrep/readme.txt

-Git is a version conrtol sytem.
+Git is a distributed version conrtol sytem.
 Git is free software.